lozzd/Nagdash/README.md

 * Filter: This is a simple regex filter if you wish to only display certain hosts from all your instances.
 For example, if you were making a dedicated dashboard for a team that manages a certain set of servers.
 * Duration: This sets the default Downtime duration when the "Downtime" button is clicked from the Nagdash interface.
 Out of the box, it's 60 minutes.

+## On the fly configuration
+You can access the settings dialog inside of Nagdash by pressing the 's' key.

+Currently the following things are configurable when using Nagdash:

+* Enable/disable individual Nagios instances depending on your preference

+This information is set using a cookie on your local machine, so you can customise Nagdash to your own needs without affecting others.

 ## Known issues
 * You will need a relatively up to date copy of the nagios-api, since some fields were not available in the older version.
 If you see "Reference time not set", you need to update your copy of the nagios-api.